SmileiPIC/Smilei/doc/Sphinx/namelist.rst

     :type: a list of 3 floats or *python* functions (see section :ref:`profiles`)

     The initial drift velocity of the particles, in units of the speed of light :math:`c`.
-    By default, injector uses the parameters provided with :py:data:`species`.
+    By default (nothing specified), injector uses the parameters provided with :py:data:`species`.

     **WARNING**: For massless particles, this is actually the momentum in units of :math:`m_e c`.